Divide and Conquer: High-Resolution Industrial Anomaly Detection via Memory Efficient Tiled Ensemble: Conclusion

 The results presented in this paper demonstrate the feasibility of applying existing or next-generation anomaly detection models within high-resolution imagery, which opens up new possibilities across various industries.

-\textbf{Limitations.} Despite its promising statistical results, our approach has a notable inference overhead, which can be partially mitigated through batched inference.
-This can be a reasonable sacrifice in cases where the resolution is very large, to enable detection with resolutions that previously were not feasible. \citeauthor{heckler_backbones}~\cite{heckler_backbones} suggest and \citeauthor{heckler_AD_featSel}~\cite{heckler_AD_featSel} verify that in certain scenarios, strategically choosing a single layer can outperform an ensemble of multiple layers and backbones.
-This insight could complement our approach.
-It potentially opens avenues for future research where each separate tile location uses the most suitable layer, further optimizing anomaly detection in high-resolution images.
-The approach has additional limitations due to the tiling of the input, potentially preventing accurate logical anomaly detection as tiling prevents efficient capturing of the global context. {
+\textbf{Limitations.} Despite its promising statistical results, our approach has a notable latency overhead, which can be partially mitigated through batched inference.
+This can be a reasonable sacrifice in cases where the resolution is very large, to enable detection with resolutions that previously were not feasible.
+As suggested by \citeauthor{heckler_backbones}~\cite{heckler_backbones} and verified by \citeauthor{heckler_AD_featSel}~\cite{heckler_AD_featSel}, strategically choosing a single layer can outperform an ensemble of multiple layers and backbones in certain scenarios.
+Building on this insight, future research should investigate whether selecting the most suitable layer, or set of layers, for each tile location could further optimize anomaly detection in high-resolution images.
+Finally, the experiments of the current study did not cover logical anomaly detection benchmarks, which could potentially suffer from a loss of global context as a result of processing each tile location separately.